7:30am-12pm, 1pm-5:30 pm

 Providing veterinary care to Marion and surrounding communities.

-Driven by a love of keeping pets healthy – and puppy kisses – Dr. Kathy Ross has been serving the pets and families of Marion at the Ross Veterinary Clinic since 1998.
-At Iowa State University she completed both a B.S. in Animal Science and her veterinary medical training.
+Dr. Kathy Ross has been serving the pets and families of Marion at the Ross Veterinary Clinic since 1998.
 Ever the animal lover, outside of work she’s usually found in the company of her “four-legged kids,” including two Cocker Spaniels (Eryn Margaret and Jackson), two Labrador Retrievers (Willis and Willow), a Catahoula (Rocket), and a Border Collie/Spitz mix (Gracie).
-She also enjoys fishing in Linn County.

 Registered Veterinary Technician

-As an RVT, Katie loves both the lab work and the snuggles that are a part of her job at the veterinary clinic.
-She graduated with an A.A.S. from Kirkwood Community College and joined the Ross team in 2019.
+Graduated with an A.A.S. from Kirkwood Community College and joined the Ross team in 2019.
 Katie shares her home with her husband, son, and three cats: Pickle, Ollie, and Chowder.
-(She admits it’s Pickle that runs the house.)
-In her free time, she likes reading, binge-watching Netflix, and hiking in the Cedar Rapids area.

-Paige graduated from the veterinary assistant program at Kirkwood Community College and joined the practice in 2018.
-She relishes being able to learn and grow from the patients she works with every day, and she adopted her one-eyed cat, Priscilla, from the clinic.
-When she’s not at the office, Paige enjoys being on the river and spending time with her family and friends.
+Graduated from the veterinary assistant program at Kirkwood Community College and joined the practice in 2018.
+Paige shares her home with her one-eyed cat, Priscilla, and her other cat, Whiskey, which she adopted from the clinic.
+She also enjoys spending time with family and friends.

 Small Animal Veterinary Services